cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 | 8 | N | N/A | N | N | 1 | 1 | N | Unlimited | Potentially simple | High with [proper mitigation](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#security) | High if there are a large number of service instances of a given service type for a given customer | Easy to enforce | Independently manageable | Possibly high | Possible | Possible | Possible centrally |
 | 9 | N | N/A | 1 | N/A | N | 1 | N | Limited to the hosting cluster but the need for scalability might be less | Potentially simple | High with [proper mitigation](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#security) and security isolation requirement might be less | High if there are a large number of service instances for the customer | Enforcing requires co-ordination between service types | Requires co-ordination between service types | Possibly high | Possible | Possible | Possible centrally |
 | 10 | N | N/A | N | N/A | N | 1 | N | Unlimited | Potentially simple | High with [proper mitigation](https://github.wdf.sap.corp/CPonK8s/k8s-native-services-concept/blob/master/README.md#security) and security isolation requirement might be less | High if there are a large number of service instances for the customer | Enforcing requires co-ordination between service types | Requires co-ordination between service types | Possibly high | Possible | Possible | Possible centrally |

+#### No. of Managed Clusters per Landscape

+The number of managed clusters per landscape is one indication of the scale of the landscape.
+It also indicates the complexity of managing the landscape.

+#### No. Managed Clusters per Service Type

+The number of managed clusters per service type indicates the scale of the landscape dedicated to any given service type.
+It also indicates the degree of fragmentation of the landscape per service type.

+#### No. of Managed Clusters per Customer

+The number of managed clusters per customer indicates the scale of the landscape dedicated to any given customer.
+It also indicates the degree of fragmentation of the landscape per customer.

+#### No. of Managed Clusters per Customer per Service Type

+The number of managed clusters per customer per service type indicates the scale of the landscale dedicated to any particular combination of a given customer and service type.
+It also indicates the degree of fragmentation of the landscape per customer per service type.

+#### No. of Service Types in a Cluster

+The number of service types in a cluster indicates the complexity of managing different services in any given Kubernetes cluster such as awareness and enforcing of cluster topology.

+#### No. of Customers in a Cluster

+The number of customers in a cluster indicates the complexity and importance of isolation between service instances hosted in the cluster.

+#### No. of Service Instances per Cluster

+The number of instances in a cluster indicates the scale of the cluster.
+It also indicates the complexity of the isolation between service instances.

 #### Scalability